ExeClim/Isca/docs/source/modules/socrates.rst

 Summary
 -------
 ..
-This summary is modified from Stephen Thomson's P/R for Socrates: <https://github.com/ExeClim/Isca/pull/61>
+This summary is modified from Stephen Thomson's PR for Socrates: <https://github.com/ExeClim/Isca/pull/61>

 SOCRATES (Suite Of Community RAdiative Transfer codes based on Edwards and Slingo) is the radiation scheme used by UK Met Office for Earth and planetary science [MannersEtAl2015]_, which has many significant advantages over RRTM, notably its flexibility in terms of atmospheric composition and the spectral properties of the radiation scheme (e.g. number of bands, etc).

 * The code used to integrate Socrates into Isca is contained within the folder ``src/atmos_params/socrates/interface``.
 * The Socrates source code itself is **NOT** packed within this Isca repository, and **NEW** users will need to download it from the `Met Office Science Repository <https://code.metoffice.gov.uk/trac/socrates>`_.
 Users can then either choose to put the Socrates code within the directory ``src/atmos_params/socrates/src/trunk``, or can set the bash environment variable ``GFDL_SOC`` equal to the location of the source code for Socrates.
 Detailed instructions on how to do this are included in the `README.md <https://github.com/ExeClim/Isca/blob/master/exp/test_cases/socrates_test/README.md>`_ for the Socrates test-case: ``exp/test_cases/socrates_test/README.md``.
 * The basis of ``socrates_interface`` was coded by Mark Hammond (Univ. of Oxford) and James Manners (Met Office) and modified by Stephen Thomson (Univ. of Exeter) [Thomson_and_Vallis2019]_.
 Features added include seasonality in the radiation based on Isca's ``astronomy`` package, and the ability to use a ``radiation timestep != atmospheric timestep``.
-* Socrates radiation scheme requires ``mass-mixing`` ratios (mmr) for all quantities (e.g. CO2, water vapour etc).
-This contrasts with RRTM, which wants ``volume-mixing`` ratios (vmr).
+* Socrates radiation scheme requires ``mass mixing ratios`` for all quantities (e.g. CO2, water vapor etc).
+This contrasts with RRTM, which wants ``volume mixing ratios``.

 Namelist options